vniclos/chartjs-with-ajax/README.md

-#Chart js example with ajax
+# Chart js example with ajax

 ![alt text](https://github.com/vniclos/chartjs-with-ajax/blob/master/img/chartjs.jpg "chartjs example" )

 ## Software
-- chart.js
+- chart.js  you can get from https://www.chartjs.org/
-- moment.js
+- moment.js. you can get from https://momentjs.com/

 ### You can get
 - Call ajax for load data from textplain file , transform data in suitable for chart.js library